Q: What is apprenticeship?

 Q: How long are registered apprenticeship programs?

-Q: I want to meet with the DOL about apprenticeship, how can I schedule a meeting?
+Q: I want to meet with the U.S. Department of Labor about apprenticeship, how can I schedule a meeting?

 A: If you would like to meet with someone from the Office of Apprenticeship, please submit your proposal in writing to our office for further review and consideration.
-Requests can be mailed as follows, Office of Apprenticeship, 200 Constitution Avenue, NW, Room C5521, Washington, DC, 20210 or emailed to firstname.lastname@example.org with the subject line “OA Meeting Request”.
+Requests can be mailed to Office of Apprenticeship, 200 Constitution Ave NW, Room C5521, Washington, DC, 20210, or emailed to email@example.com with the subject line “OA Meeting Request”.

 Q: Where can I find the Presidential Executive Order about apprenticeships?